xalxnder/supreme-stock-bot/README.md

-# Supreme Item Availibity Scraper
+# Supreme Item Availability Bot
+### What does this bot do?
-Script that shows you what items are currently in stock on the Supreme web store.
+Tweets items that are currently in stock at Supreme's webstore.

 1. Clone the repo
 2. `cd instock_or_not`